Entitlement Management System for SaaS (2026 Guide)

 No manual toggles are required.
 The entitlement rules handle the transition automatically.

-Some pricing models rely on prepaid credits rather than fixed limits.
+Some SaaS companies charge existing customers for usage through prepaid credits rather than fixed limits.

 Managing entitlements at this level keeps usage tracking, billing, and product behavior tightly connected, reducing security risks caused by manual overrides.

-Enterprise agreements often include custom contract terms that differ from public plans, especially when customers operate under specific regulatory requirements or industry-level external regulations.
+Enterprise agreements often include custom contract terms that differ from public plans, especially when customers need to meet specific industry regulations.

 This keeps access management predictable while still supporting negotiated terms.